smurve/smurve.github.io/_posts/2017-04-11-yet-another-introduction-to-nn.markdown

 of the available material has reached an unbelievably high quality in both depth and accessibility, which is a rare combination.
-First and foremost, I must mention [Michael Nielson's online book](http://neuralnetworksanddeeplearning.com/) and [Chris Olah's blog](http://colah.github.io/), full of utterly beautiful reasoning, and Ian Goodfellow's popular text book ["Deep Learning"](http://www.deeplearningbook.org/) [{% cite Goodfellow-et-al-2016 %}].
+First and foremost, I must mention [Michael Nielson's online book](http://neuralnetworksanddeeplearning.com/) and [Chris Olah's blog](http://colah.github.io/), full of utterly beautiful reasoning, and Ian Goodfellow's popular text book ["Deep Learning"](http://www.deeplearningbook.org/).
 So, as an analogy to the well-known saying "I'm standing on the shoulders of giants", I can only conclude that I am "wandering between the toes of giants".
 Hence, I will often-times reference mostly Michael's and Chris' blogs over and over again in this text.